Elderly woman likely died soon after going missing

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Shirley Warrington, 85, went missing on the evening of July 10, 2021 after going for a drive with her husband, Wallace Warrington.
+Shirley Warrington, 85, went missing on the evening of July 10 in 2021 after going for a drive with her husband Wallace Warrington.

 Despite a large-scale search, she was not found until September 6.
 Her husband died two days before she was found.

-Coroner Heather McKenzie reviewed Warrington’s death and decided not to open an inquiry, noting an inquiry would not yield evidence disclosing the more specific circumstances leading to her death.
+Coroner Heather McKenzie reviewed Warrington’s death and decided not to open an inquiry, noting it would not yield evidence disclosing the more specific circumstances leading to her death.

 The coroner’s report, released to The New Zealand Herald, said both Shirley Warrington and her husband, who lived in Christchurch, had symptoms consistent with dementia which affected their daily lives.

 On July 10, they went for a drive and were seen by police in Rolleston at 7.20pm when their driving came to the attention of another motorist.
-About 8.30pm their vehicle was seen on a traffic camera travelling on Tunnel Rd, Ferrymead.
+About 8.30pm their vehicle was seen on a traffic camera travelling on Tunnel Rd in Ferrymead.

 The report said the temperature was “sub-zero” the night of July 10 to 11.
 About 10.30am on July 11, Wallace Warrington told his daughter he did not know where his wife was, and police spoke to him.